Belmont Stakes 2023: Wildfire smoke impacting Triple Crown finale; strong field in limbo

 Contenders abound

-On the track, Mage and Two Phil’s put on a great show over the final furlong in the Kentucky Derby, before National Treasure held off Blazing Sevens in an epic stretch duel at Pimlico two weeks later.
+On the track, Mage and Two Phil’s put on a great show over the final furlong to open the Triple Crown in the Kentucky Derby, before National Treasure held off Blazing Sevens in an epic stretch duel at Pimlico two weeks later.

 And if the stars align and the focus finally turns to racing for the Belmont, there are no shortage of compelling storylines.
 Post time for the 155th renewal of the 1 1/2-mile test is set for 7:02 p.m., with the race to be televised on FOX.